tkmamidi/explain2me/README.md

 *5.* Add the chrome extension

-To use the "explain2me" Chrome extension, simply go to Chrome Extensions tab and turn on the developer mode (top right toggle button).
-Click on "Load unpacked" and navigate to the extension directory of the repo and select it.
-Once installed, you can click on the extension icon on any webpage to open the popup window.
-From there, the extension will scrape the page for text and provide a summary using the Language Model (LLM).
+* To use the "explain2me" Chrome extension, simply go to Chrome Extensions tab and turn on the developer mode (top right toggle button).
+* Click on "Load unpacked" and navigate to the extension directory of the repo and select it.
+* Once installed, you can click on the extension icon on any webpage to open the popup window.
+* From there, the extension will scrape the page for text and provide a summary using the Large Language Model (LLM).

 ## Contributing